 The trip started with a small disappointment: The idea for this weekend trip was to climb Snowflake (near Kaikoura) coming through Kowhai River and Snowflake Stream, to traverse the peak and to come back over Homestead Spur.
 But the local farmer and owner of the Swyncombe farm, worrying about his cattle, did not give us his permission.
 This was his given right (no real reason to be angry) and in the end we were actually lucky – we would never have made it (too long and too technical with all the snow)!
 Continue reading

 A group of 9 tramps set off on Saturday morning to go and combat the CUTC’s carbon emissions by doing some restoration planting on Quail Island in Lyttelton harbour.
 We arrived just before the ferry was set to depart, only to be texted that the ferry was late and there was no rush.
 We had to find something to do until the ferry was ready to leave in an hour’s time… Continue reading

-This past weekend I hiked along the Woolshed Creek with the Tramping Club!
+This past weekend I hiked along to Woolshed Creek Hut with the Tramping Club!
 For those asking yourself, “what is tramping???”, it is hiking!
 There were four different routes that the club took groups on and I went on the second hardest route.
 This meant 6+ hours of tramping with my pack – a challenge since this was my first time going on a backpacking trip, but a fun adventure!

 Words: Sam Stephenson,